 As I plodded slowly toward the bathroom, the whole world -- inner and outer -- seemed shrouded in gray tones of doom and gloom.

-in my life that I had spiraled down into deep depression, anxiety, and total burn-out.
+In fact, there were times in my life that I spiraled down into deep depression, seemingly unbearable anxiety, and total burn-out.

 That was then.
 This is now.

-morning, like most mornings these days, I brushed my teeth, washed my face. took a deep breath, and felt my heart.
+This morning, as I have done most mornings for decades, I brushed my teeth, washed my face. took a deep breath, and felt my heart open and expand.
 Then, with compassion and curiosity, I looked my mirror image straight in the eye for a moment or two.
-Then, I
+Then, I wobbled to the altar.
+There, I spent a few moments in a sequence of ritual prayers and bows.
+Then, as I've done for decades, I lowered myself to the zafu and Simply Sat Still.

 Within moments, it was different.

-and upright on the meditation cushion, with eyes open and unfocused, I floated on the breath of Practice.
-In the expansive gaze of Open Awareness, I relaxed and watched as ripples
+There in my little corner of the world, with my body comfortable and upright on the meditation cushion, with eyes open and unfocused, I floated on the breath of Practice.
+In the expansive gaze of open awareness, I relaxed and watched as ripples of thought, images, feelings, and bodily sensations emerged and dissipated along the surface of a clear, calm, vast pool of bright spacious awareness.
+Simply Sitting Still, no longer grasping or pushing away what I was experiencing, I breathed, relaxed, softened, and opened.

-Over the years, I've found that sometimes tears will emerge as I practice Tonglen.
-I've learned to trust in the tears.
-They are actually a good thing.
-It is the body's natural response to the grief that is inherent in the human condition.
-Released, the tears wash away the hardness of heart that we've been taught to wear as a shield against the painful aspects of life.
-As tears flow, the heart opens.
-Sometimes gratitude, even joyous wonder, emerge as well.
-Love embraces it all.
+Sometimes tears will emerge as I practice Tonglen.
+This, I've found, is actually a good thing.
+I've come to trust those tears.
+They are the the body's natural response to the grief that is inherent in the human condition.
+Released, the tears wash away the hardness of heart that I'd been taught to wear as a shield against the painful aspects of life.
+As tears flow, the armoring around the heart melts.

 But, that was then, this is now.